Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Estimation of non-pathological recollisions

 where $\mathfrak{n}(\theta)$ is the number of particles at time $\theta$ in the pseudotrajectory $\dr{Z}(\tau)$.
 Note that the formula is invariant under translation.
-Without loss of generality, we can suppose that We can then fix $x_1=0$ and integrate with respect to the other variables.
+We can then set $x_1=0$ and integrate with respect to the other variables.

 Using the same strategy as in the proof of \eqref{Estimation sans reco 2}, we have